danielshaps/LibriTTSLabel/README.md

 ## Note on syllabified textgrids

-File `textgrid_syls.tar.zst` contains the aligned textgrids with additional `syllables` tier which adds maximum-onset syllable alignments.
+File `textgrid_syls.tar.zst` contains the aligned textgrids with additional `syllables` tier which adds intra-word maximum-onset syllable alignments, an `iphrases` tier which marks intonation phrases based on the presence of pauses, and `ipsyls` tier which applies maximum-onset syllabification across word boundaries (intra-phrase) and adds glottal closure symbols to phrase-initial syllables that start with a vowel.

 This set is only for the `train-clean-100`, `dev-clean` and `test-clean` sets.

 ## Missing files